Franklin Center Board of Trustees

 Rahul has more than 22 years of experience in the hotel industry owner of Solus Hospitality.
 He has served on the boards of the City of Inver Grove Heights and Days Inn Alliance.
 Rahul earned a BA in Molecular Biology from UC Berkeley.
 One of Rahul’s twin sons has attended Franklin Academy and Franklin Therapy for 7 years.
 Rahul has always been interested in taking part in an organization that helps his children’s success.
 He hopes that his 22 years of experience in business can help the organization grow.

-Tisha brings over two decades of experience in business management, advocacy, and autism services to the Franklin Center Board of Trustees.
-Currently, she serves as Controller at Holland Center and Finance & HR Manager at Holland Life, both programs supporting individuals with autism through therapy, adult day services, and clinical care.
-Her leadership within The Holland Group also includes directing the Holland Biomedical Clinic & Hyperbaric Center.
-A committed autism advocate since 2008, she has volunteered extensively with national organizations such as The Autism Community in Action (TACA), where she served as a Chapter Coordinator for nearly a decade, and Generation Rescue, supporting families as a Rescue Angel.
-Her advocacy work has included lobbying at the Minnesota Capitol for improved autism services and insurance coverage.
-As a board member of the Autism Treatment Association of Minnesota (ATAM), she collaborated with providers and other autism professionals to help pass key legislation benefiting the autism community.
-She has also served on nonprofit boards including Children with Autism Deserve Education and Autism Minnesota and played a key role in organizing and fundraising for events like the CADE Autism 5K.
-With deep roots in Minnesota’s autism community and a passion for empowering families, she is dedicated to advancing awareness, access, and long-term support options for individuals with autism.
+Tisha brings over 20 years of experience in business management, advocacy, and autism services to the Franklin Center Board of Trustees.
+She serves as Controller at Holland Center and Finance & HR Manager at Holland Life, overseeing programs that support individuals with autism through therapy, adult day services, and clinical care.
+She also directs the Holland Biomedical Clinic & Hyperbaric Center.
+A dedicated autism advocate since 2008, Tisha has volunteered with national organizations such as The Autism Community in Action (TACA) and Generation Rescue, and has lobbied at the Minnesota Capitol for improved autism services and insurance coverage.
+She has served on nonprofit boards including the Autism Treatment Association of Minnesota, Children with Autism Deserve Education, and Autism Minnesota, helping to pass key legislation and organize major community events.
+With deep roots in Minnesota’s autism community, she is passionate about advancing awareness, access, and long-term support for individuals with autism and their families.

 Apurva has his Architecture degree from California Polytechnics San Luis Obispo, and is a business owner in Real Estate Investments and Development.
 He has fundraising experience with development and donor retainment with homeless shelters in California, as well as the Big Brother and Sister program.
 Apurva is interested in joining the Franklin Center Board to help students feel like they belong and are contributing to the community.
 Smiles and knowing he made a difference motivate Apurva as a volunteer.